MostAwesomeDude/construct/docs/intro.rst

 Development and support
 -------------------------
 Please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests (and vote for them), report issues and bugs, and to submit PRs.
 Feel free to request any changes that would support your project.
-There is also a `gitter chat <https://gitter.im/construct-construct/Lobby>`_ but using Issues is highly recommended.

 Main documentation is at `readthedocs <http://construct.readthedocs.org>`_, which is substantial.
 Source is at `github <https://github.com/construct/construct>`_.
 Releases are available at `pypi <https://pypi.org/project/construct/>`_.